please remember you can click on a photo to see a larger version

 We traveled down the gorge less than a mile to where the trail got sketchier and lateness of the day told us to return to all our friends back at camp.

-We encountered a feral donkey with an attitude on our way back.
+We encountered a feral ass with an attitude on our way back.
 A beat up male, he tried aggressive posturing and vocalizations.
-A "don't even try messing with us" response sent him running.
+Our "don't even try messing with us" response sent him running.

 He got a safe distance away and watched us go.